 Los Angeles, California

 We Step Out to do our part to Stop Diabetes!
-Come walk with us at Los Angeles Griffith Park and enjoy a day of fun with friends and family.
+Come walk with us at Los Angeles Griffith Park and enjoy a day of fun with friends

 Today, 4.92 million or 18.7% of all African Americans aged 20 years or older have diabetes.
 To address this growing epidemic, the American Diabetes Association created the Live Empowered program and materials to increase awareness of the seriousness of diabetes and its complications among African Americans.